It's the time of year when the hedgerows and meadows, are once again filled with wildflowers.

-It's hard to imagine what a fallow field would look like in late spring without the white flower heads bobbing in the breeze.
+It's hard to imagine what a fallow field would look like in late summer without the white flower heads bobbing in the breeze.

 It is thought that the carrots escaped from the gardens of the early European settlers in North America, having thrived in the wild to become what we know as Queen Anne's Lace.